Registration for COVID-19 Vaccination

 The Centers for Disease Control and Prevention and the Food and Drug Administration encourage the public to report possible side effects (called adverse events) to the Vaccine Adverse Event Reporting System (VAERS) external icon.
 The CDC also has a new smartphone-based tool called v-safe to check in on people’s health after they receive a COVID-19 vaccine.
 When you receive your vaccine, you will receive a v-safe information sheet telling you how to enroll in v-safe.
 The CDC offers guidance related to side effects here.

 The vaccine was developed so quickly.
 Was it too rushed?

-The Pfizer and Moderna vaccines made it through their Phase 3 clinical trials in record time - less than one year.
+The Pfizer and Moderna vaccines made it through their late-stage clinical trials in record time - less than one year.
 But unlike other diseases, COVID had scientists from across the globe focused and collaborating toward an effective vaccine.
 With advances in genomic sequencing, researchers determined the viral sequence of SARS-CoV-2 within two weeks of the first reported illnesses in Wuhan, China.

 Countries including the United States provided resources to public and private laboratories to develop vaccines across various platforms, accelerating vaccine development while maintaining standards for safety and efficacy.

 Pfizer’s and Moderna’s COVID vaccines are the first messenger RNA - or mRNA - vaccine to be produced broadly.
 The technology, however, has been in development for years, as has research into other coronavirus vaccines.

 The Single-Shot Janssen COVID-19 vaccine from Johnson & Johnson, which received emergency use authorization on Feb.
 27, 2021, for persons ages 18 and older, is an adenoviral DNA vaccine, administered by a single injection that uses a viral vector delivery system.
 Learn more about viral vector vaccines.